Saybrone/BackToTheFuture-wro2025-fe/README.md

 # Hardware Components <a class="anchor" id="Hardware"></a>
 This section discusses ...
 ## Mobility Management
-Our robot’s mobility depends on the coordinnation of its powertrain, steering system, and chassis.
+Our robot’s mobility depends on the coordination of its powertrain, steering system, and chassis.
 Together, these components provide stability, control, and efficiency, enabling smooth and reliable movement.
 ### Powertrain